Runaway (1984 North Korean film): Production

 The climax of the film features an exploding and derailing train.
-Shin was unable to figure out how to shoot the scene with either scale models or other special effects, so he jokingly asked if Kim Jong-il could supply him with a real train instead.
+Shin was unable to figure out how to shoot the scene with either scale models or other special effects, so he jokingly asked if Kim Jong Il could supply him with a real train instead.
 To Shin's surprise, his request was met without delay.
 The scene was thus shot with a real train loaded with live explosives.
 For Shin, this meant that there was no room for error, as the scene could not be shot again.
 The shooting was successful, and the result is "one of North Korean cinema's iconic images."
 Shin himself later called it the high point of his entire career, admitting that such a spectacle "is only possible in North Korea".
 Overall, he also thought of Runaway as the best out of his films made in North Korea, a statement that he made often.
 Of its novelty, he said: "I introduced words like 'love' in North Korean film".

-The film uses visual techniques such as slow motion freeze frame.
-The scene in which Song Ryul smashes the local pharmacy was shot in slow motion and the movie ends with the shot of the exploding train being frozen as the credits start to roll.
-The final scene also contains voice-over explaining Song's sudden conversion to communism.
+The film uses visual techniques such as slow-motion freeze frames.
+The scene in which Song Ryul smashes the local pharmacy is shot in slow motion and the movie ends with the shot of the exploding train being frozen as the credits start to roll.
+The final scene also contains a voice-over explaining Song's sudden conversion to communism.
 Runaway was Shin's second North Korean film, made after Shin had completed An Emissary of No Return, also in 1984.
 Shin's next film made in the North would be Salt, also set in Kando during the anti-Japanese struggle.